vasilii-kovalev/issue-tracker/server/README.md

 ## Swagger

-After starting the server (see above), visit http://localhost:5000/swagger.
+After starting the server (see above), visit <http://localhost:5000/swagger>.

+## Mock data

+When a collection doesn't have documents in it, several documents are created automatically in that collection on the server's start or reload.

+Check `populateData` function's call in [index.ts](./index.ts) file to learn more.